DiegoEliasCosta/diegoeliascosta.github.io/index.md

 <br>

-Hi, I am Diego and welcome to my academic space!
+Hi, I am Diego and this was my academic space.
+Please visit my group's lab website [REALISELab](https://realiselab.github.io/apply) as this website will no longer be updated.

 I am an Assistant Professor in the [Computer Science and Software Engineering (CSSE)](https://www.concordia.ca/ginacody/computer-science-software-eng.html){:target="_blank"} department of [Concordia University](https://www.concordia.ca/){:target="_blank"}